Sylvie and Segolene tell good jokes.

 Welcome to Sidehill Farm – our small dairy and vegetable farm nestled on the eastern slopes of the Berkshire Hills.
 We sell yogurt and raw milk from our own grass-fed cows, and vegetables and fruit from our fields and greenhouses.

-The new farm shop is now open every day, from 7am to 9pm.
-We're stocked with our own delicious raw milk, yogurt, grass-fed beef, and paneer; and a yummy selection of farm products produced by our friends: cheeses and eggs from Cricket Creek Farm, kimchi from Hosta Hill Farm, granola from Bola Granola and El Jardin, pickles and sauerkraut from Real Pickles, and ICE CREAM! from Bart's!
+Our farm shop is now open year-round!
+Stop by any day of the week from 7am to 9pm.
+We're stocked with our own delicious raw milk, yogurt, grass-fed beef, Hawley blue cheese, and paneer; and a yummy selection of farm products produced by our friends: cheeses and eggs from Cricket Creek Farm, Italian Grace cheese from Chase Hill Farm, feta cheese from Sangha Farm, granola from Bola Granola and El Jardin Bakery, pickles and sauerkraut from Real Pickles and Hosta Hill, and ICE CREAM! from Bart's!
 Click here for Directions!

 We didn't start out as farmers — we started out as good eaters.
 Juicy heirloom tomatoes, fresh salad greens, spicy basil, sweet and crunchy carrots — these are the vegetables that first lured us into gardening.
 It was a big garden, and a few fruit trees and raspberry canes - enough for us and some friends.
 We were producing nearly all our own food, with one glaring exception.
 Yogurt.
 We were eating nearly four quarts of yogurt a week, and the grocery bill was adding up.
 So we did what any sensible consumer would do in that situation.
 We bought three dairy cows.